espressomd/espresso/doc/sphinx/particles.rst

 See :class:`espressomd.diamond.Diamond` for more details.
 For simulating compressed or stretched gels the function :meth:`espressomd.system.System.change_volume_and_rescale_particles` may be used.

-..
-    .. _Cross-linking polymers:

-    Cross-linking polymers
-    ~~~~~~~~~~~~~~~~~~~~~~

-    .. todo:: This is not implemented in Python

-    Attempts to end-crosslink the current configuration of equally long
-    polymers with monomers each, returning how many ends are successfully
-    connected.

-    specifies the first monomer of the chains to be linked.
-It has to be
-    specified if the polymers do not start at id 0.

-    Set the radius around each monomer which is searched for possible new
-    monomers to connect to. defaults to :math:`1.9`.

-    The minimal distance of two interconnecting links.
-It defaults to
-    :math:`2`.

-    The minimal distance for an interconnection along the same chain.
-It
-    defaults to :math:`0`.
-If set to , no interchain connections are
-    created.

-    Sets the bond type for the connections to .

-    If not specified, defaults to :math:`30000`.

 .. _Virtual sites: